ipfs-shipyard/ipfs-provider/README.md

 })
 ```

-- `loadJsIpfsModule` should be a function that returns a promise that resolves with a [js-ipfs](https://github.com/ipfs/js-ipfs) constructor.
+- `loadJsIpfsModule` should be a function that returns a promise that resolves to a js-ipfs constructor
    <!-- TODO confirm below is true, if it is, add example to examples/ and link to it
    This works well with [dynamic `import()`](https://developers.google.com/web/updates/2017/11/dynamic-import), so you can lazily load js-ipfs when it is needed.
    -->